The COVID-19 pandemic upended 2020 in many ways, including your taxes. Are there any moves you should make now to save on your tax bill?

 1. Check if you can get a stimulus payment credit

 The CARES Act stimulus payment, recovery rebate or Economic Impact Payment is a tax credit rebate that decreases eligible taxpayers’ tax liability to compensate for losses due to COVID-19.
-Taxpayers who qualified received (or will receive) a $1,200 payment (single filers) or $2,400 (joint filers).
+Taxpayers who qualified received a $1,200 payment (single filers) or $2,400 (joint filers).

 If your income fell in 2020

-What happens if your adjusted gross income was too high in 2019 and you didn’t qualify to receive the stimulus, but then you became unemployed this year and your income fell enough for you to qualify?
+What happens if your adjusted gross income was too high in 2019 and you didn’t qualify to receive the stimulus, but then you became unemployed in 2020 and your income fell enough for you to qualify?
 In that case, you’ll receive a $1,200 refundable tax credit on your 2020 tax return.

-If the opposite happened, and you did qualify for the stimulus based on your 2019 income, but then found a better job and your earnings increased making you ineligible this year, don’t worry.
+If the opposite happened, and you did qualify for the stimulus based on your 2019 income, but then found a better job and your earnings increased making you ineligible in 2020, don’t worry.
 You won’t have to pay the rebate back in your 2020 return.